NYRO course members relaxing on the climbing wall at Howells' School!

 The fee covers musical tuition, accommodation with full board, all course activities, loan of music and instruments in some cases, the concert, transport for course activities and membership of the Society of Recorder Players for a year.
 Travel costs to and from the course are not included.

 Remember, if you think you cannot afford the fees, help may be possible.
-Our parent body, the Society of Recorder Players, has the SRP Walter Bergmann Fund to assist young recorder players.
+For example, the Society of Recorder Players, has the SRP Walter Bergmann Fund to assist young recorder players.